High School Fishing Program

 - Organize and host a Waterway/Beach Clean-up: 80 points per clean-up

-- Encourage school sports teams to commit to using reusable bottles instead of single-use plastic sports drink or water bottles.
+- Encourage school sports teams to commit to using reusable bottles instead of single-use plastic sports drinks or water bottles.
 Have the teams sign an “anti-single-use plastic agreement” and send the FWC photos of them using their reusable bottles: 70 points

 - Volunteering to maintain a local Monofilament Recovery and Recycling (MRRP) bin – 60 points per bin